toptensoftware/mk.js/readme.md

 ## Rules

+There are two types of rules:

+* Named rules - describe actions to be invoked
-Rules declare how a file is built, or other actions called named rules.
+* File rules - declare how a file is built

-Rules are declared using the Project's `rule()` function:
+Rules are declared using the Project's `rule()` method.

 ### Named Rules

 Named rules have a `name` but no `output` property.

-Named rules don't time stamp checks on dependencies but do make dependencies (which can be file or named rules) and the rule's own actions.
+Named rules don't perform time stamp checks on dependencies but do make dependencies (which can be file or named rules) and the rule's own actions.

+Named rules are similar to `.PHONY` targets in standard makefiles.

 ```js
 this.rule({